spacebanana420/Andromeda/README.md

 **Note:** You should always download from the releases, as they are stable versions.
 Downloading from the repo source will most likely give you dev/testing versions which might have bugs and unstable/unfinished code.

-Requirements
+Supported systems
 ----------
 This project was written with Linux and BSD-based systems in mind, however it might still work on other operative systems as long as you can use the required dependencies

 (In the future I will test Andromeda for Alpine Linux and FreeBSD.
-If you are able to test Andromeda on MacOS or BSD-based systems, please contact me at tomasbessa@protonmail.com
+If you are able to test Andromeda on MacOS or BSD-based systems, please contact me at tomasbessa@protonmail.com)
-)

 Requirements
 ----------------------